 - Refurbishment/demolition waste: includes all building materials, building services, furniture and landscape materials and features.

 The construction industry is responsible for producing around one third of all waste in the UK.
-The Waste and Resources Action Programme (WRAP) are working closely with the construction sector to reduce the environmental impacts of construction and make it more resource efficient.

 Principles of sustainable waste management

 Population and household growth in Hertfordshire put increasing pressure on waste management in the county.
 Consequently, the need to actively manage waste streams in Hertfordshire has never been more significant.